 The seven sisters that have defined the epitome of beauty have held themselves gracefully through millennia.
-We are talking about the North-Eastern states of India—Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland and Tripura, affectionately nicknamed the seven sisters.
+We are talking about the North-Eastern states of India—Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura, affectionately nicknamed the seven sisters.
 Sikkim branched out as a separate state in 1975.
-North east India is known for its landscapes that seem like paintings, with snow-capped mountains, ferocious rivers and waterfalls, dense forests.
+North East India is known for its landscapes that seem like paintings, with snow-capped mountains, ferocious rivers, waterfalls, and dense forests.
 They are truly magical sights you won’t anywhere else on the planet.

 Reasons That Will Convince You To Plan A trip to North East India

 1. Cultures To Be Revered